The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 Chapter 12: Outlook and Emerging Trends

 - 12.1.1.
-The Outlook for Brand-Name List Drug Prices and the Gross-To-Net Bubble
+The Outlook for Brand-Name List Drug Prices and the Net Pricing Drug Channel

 - 12.1.2.
 The Outlook for Generic Drug Prices